fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionDataLoss.md

 ```

 ### -PartitionId
-Specifies the ID of the Service Fabric partition for which this cmdlet starts a data loss test.
+Specifies the ID of the Service Fabric partition for which this cmdlet starts a data loss fault.

 ```yaml
 Type: Guid